 Chef cooking street food in Japan

-Home Info About Japan Japanese Food Guide Street Food in Japan | Japanese Food Guide
+Home Info About Japan Japanese Food Guide Excellent Street Foods in Japan

 One of Japan’s biggest draws as a holiday destination is its amazing gourmet scene.
 It really is hard to have a bad meal in Japan, and since moving here I definitely got spoiled with so much great food to be enjoyed.
 Generally, quality is more important than quantity in Japanese food, and food is often beautifully presented.
 There are many Michelin-starred restaurants in Japan, but now I’d like to introduce you to my personal favorite street food you should try when you come to Japan.